Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 AI Triage

-ESI acuity score + disease pathway flags for TB, malaria, and neonatal SIRS generated instantly.
+ESI acuity score and disease pathway flags for TB, malaria, and neonatal SIRS generated immediately.
+Clinician confirmation required before action.

 03